 Choose Bailey Javins & Carter for Your Claim

 If you’ve been involved in a truck accident in the Atlanta area, the team at Bailey Javins & Carter is here to help you.
-Get the medical care you need, and when you’re ready to move forward with your personal injury claim, call us at 800-497-0234 or send us a message online to schedule your free consultation.
+Get the medical care you need, and when you’re ready to move forward with your personal injury claim, call us at 800-497-0234 or send us a message to schedule your free consultation.